GVR Report cover Textile Recycling Market Size, Share & Trends Report

 Source Insights

-The apparel waste segment accounted for 28.75% of the global textile recycling revenue in 2021 and is expected to exhibit a CAGR of 3.1% in the forecast period.
-Apparel waste consists of waste produced by the leftover fabric during the manufacturing, damaged garments, post-consumer discarded clothes, and shoes.
-Over the last two decades, the average lifespan of a new garment has reduced significantly, resulting in more waste production from the apparel industry.
+The apparel waste segment accounted for 28.9% of the global textile recycling revenue in 2022.
+It consists of waste produced by the leftover fabric during the manufacturing, rejected/damaged garments, and post-consumer discarded clothes, and shoes, among others.
+Over the last two decades, the average lifespan of a new garment has reduced significantly, resulting in more waste products from the apparel industry.
+These aforementioned factors are expected to drive the demand for the textile recycling of apparel.

 Home furnishing waste consists of textile waste generated from pillows, carpets, rugs, bedsheets, curtains, and sofas.
-Increasing disposable income across the world has resulted in the increased spending and frequent purchasing of these products, simultaneously giving rise to the generation of waste.
-According to survey, in the U.K., one-third of the people throw away still-intact, functional furniture, hence generating excess waste.
+Increasing disposable income across the world has resulted in increased spending and frequent buying of these products, simultaneously giving rise to the generation of home furnishing waste.
+Factors such as population expansion, an increase in the variety of home furnishings available, and an improvement in living standards contribute to global home furnishing consumption, which generates a substantial amount of post-industrial and post-consumer home furnishing waste.
+These aforementioned factors are expected to drive the demand for the recycling of home furnishing waste.

-The automotive waste segment accounted for 24.36% of global revenue in 2021 and is expected to witness growth at a CAGR of 2.9% in the forecast period.
-Textile used in automobiles includes carpets, seat cover, cushion, roof liners, door liners, tyre, filters, and air bags.
-Increasing vehicle ownership in developing nations is also creating problem of automotive waste.
-Increasing automotive waste management initiatives likely to prompt growth in the market.
+The automotive waste segment is expected to witness growth at a CAGR of 3.3% over the forecast period.
+The textile used in automobiles includes carpets, seat covers, cushions, roof liners, door liners, tires, filters, and airbags.
+Increasing vehicle ownership in developing nations is also creating the problem of automotive waste.
+Increasing automotive textile waste management initiatives are likely to prompt positive market growth.

 Process Insights

-By process, the textile recycling market is segmented into mechanical and chemical processes.
-The mechanical segment led the market share and accounted for 71.0% of the market revenue share in 2021 and is anticipated to reveal a CAGR of 2.5% in the forecast period.
-This is mainly credited to a large number of players in the market recycling textiles using a mechanical process comparatively more than the chemical process.
+The mechanical segment led the market share and accounted for 70.8% market revenue share in 2022.
+This is mainly attributed to a large number of players in the market recycling textiles using mechanical process comparatively more than the chemical process.
+The benefits of using these yarns processed through the mechanical process include the reduced need for chemical processing in the dyeing process because the fibers have color from the previous dyeing, making the entire process waterless.

 Regional Insights

-In Europe, the biggest market for recycled apparel are Germany, Italy, France, Belgium, Czech Republic, and Poland.
-Italy is a well-known hub for the recycling textile and is the capital of textile recycling.
-Over a hundred companies have joined the Italian Textile and Recycling Association located in Prato, Italy, where traditionally old rugs and clothes are collected from all over the world and converted into yarn.
+In Europe; Germany, Italy, France, Belgium, the Czech Republic, and Poland are the biggest market for recycled apparel.
+Italy is a well-known hub for the recycling of textiles and is the capital of textile recycling.
+Over a hundred companies have joined the Italian Textile and Recycling Association, located in Prato, Italy, where traditionally, old rugs and clothes are collected from all over the world and converted into yarn.

 Key Companies & Market Share Insights